 - Provide a copy of the Investigator’s Report to the Complainant.
 This is a request that would be granted under B.C.
 Freedom of Information and Protection of Privacy legislation.

 TRU's Sexual Violence Policy Consultation

-For more information please review the policy and direct questions to the Sexualized Violence Prevention and Response Manager at firstname.lastname@example.org
+For more information or questions please get in touch with the Sexualized Violence Prevention and Response Manager at firstname.lastname@example.org.